gringobrasiliero/gringobrasiliero.github.io/_posts/2018-07-29-lets_hoist_the_flag_me_mateys_variables_and_hoisting_in_js.markdown

 ```

 When you call captain.piratesName(), the function is calling on ${this.name}. the owner of ‘this’ is the captain. ${this.name} refers to the captains name, which is Hook.
 It is the same with davey.piratesName().
 It is calling on ${this.name}, which in this context, ‘this’ is referring to davey.
-Davey’s name is “Davey Crockett.
+Davey’s name is “Davey Crockett".
 This can be confusing, but the great takeaway of all of ‘this’, is that if ‘this’ is referenced inside of a function or method, it equals the object that ‘this’ is inside of.
 If it is in the global scope, this is global.

 I hope you enjoyed!
 Don’t forget to lock up your dubloons by claiming your variable as const or let, and avoid using var at all costs to prevent confusing yourself and your crew.
 Happy Coding and Happy Sailing!